 Despite its lightweight nature, our approach detects the slip of a 1:10-scale autonomous racing car on a closed-loop track with high accuracy and minimal delay.
 Furthermore, our friction estimation method accurately estimates the tire-road friction coefficient, effectively differentiating between two test surfaces of varying friction.

-The contributions of this paper are: \begin{itemize} \item A lightweight slip detection technique using only IMU and LiDAR readings and control actions. \item A real-time estimation method for TRFC without explicit tire/vehicle modeling or training data. \item Experimental validation demonstrating reasonable online performance of our approach. \end{itemize}
+This paper makes three contributions: (i) A lightweight slip detection technique using only IMU and LiDAR readings and control actions; (ii) A real-time estimation method for TRFC without explicit tire/vehicle modeling or training data; (iii) An experimental validation on 1/10-scale racing cars, showing reasonable online performance of our approach.

 The rest of this paper is organized as follows.
 Section~\ref{sec:problem} provides the key definitions and formulates the slip detection and friction estimation problems.
 Section~\ref{sec:related_works} reviews the related work.
 Section~\ref{sec:approach} presents the proposed lightweight approach, and Section~\ref{sec:results} reports its experimental validation.
 Finally, Section~\ref{sec:conclusion} concludes the paper.